upcliujie/mesa/docs/envvars.rst

    Specifies a trigger file.
 Creating the file triggers the capture. (e.g.
    ``export MESA_VK_TRACE_TRIGGER=/tmp/trigger`` and then ``touch /tmp/trigger``)

+.. envvar:: MESA_VK_TRACE_FRAME_COUNT

+   Specifies the number of frames to attempt to capture when triggering a trace.

 .. envvar:: MESA_LOADER_DRIVER_OVERRIDE

    chooses a different driver binary such as ``etnaviv`` or ``zink``.